gojo314526/Weather-Application/README.md

 ## Usage
 - Enter the name of the city you want to check the weather for.
-- Click the "Submit" button to fetch and display weather information.
+- Click the `Submit` button to fetch and display weather information.

 ## Built With
 - HTML, CSS